'It was a nightmare': 2 children dead, driver charged after city bus crashes into Laval daycare

 The deadly crash sent multiple children to area hospitals and parents scrambling to find their kids shortly after they dropped them off for the day at the Garderie éducative Sainte-Rose, north of Montreal.

+A makeshift memorial with flowers and stuffed animals has been set up at the scene of the tragedy as the community is grieving the children who were killed and injured.

-The driver, 51-year-old Pierre Ny St-Amand, has been arrested and faces two counts of first-degree murder.
+The driver, 51-year-old Pierre Ny St-Amand, was arrested at the scene and and faces two counts of first-degree murder.

 He was also charged with attempted murder, two counts of aggravated assault, and four counts of assault with a weapon causing bodily harm.